dgcnz/FACT/README.md

 For replicating the results of the user study, [please see this notebook](/notebooks/user_study.ipynb).
 The instructions for these experiments aren't present here because it is much simpler to view them there and due to the dataset not being publishable due to GDPR.

-# Citation (REMOVE for secret repo)
+# Citation
-If you find this code useful, please consider citing our paper:
+If you find this code useful, please consider citing our paper (not out yet unfortunately):
 ```
 @inproceedings{
 midavaine2024posthoc,